 Vendors and suppliers get upset when there is no or slow payment to them.
-Again this is a function of cash.
+Again, this is a function of cash.
 Management should decide who gets priority for payment, NOT you.
-I can assure you that no matter who you decide to pay first, management will find fault.
+Rest assure, no matter who you decide to pay first, management will find fault.

 If payables are increasing, then sales had better be booming.
 Otherwise this is an indication of cash flow issues.
 Every enterprise’s goal should be to pay all bills within a week of receipt.

 Most small businesses finance fixed assets by using debt (long-term notes).
 Whenever long-term debt exceeds the fixed asset value there could be future trouble.
 Most debt instruments are structured and amortized to match the decreasing value of the corresponding fixed asset.
 Often management depreciates the fixed assets using accelerated depreciation.
 Therefore, the fixed assets section has a lower value than long-term debt.

 As the bookkeeper you need to recognize the form of depreciation used and evaluate the relationship between fixed assets and long-term debt.
 Depreciation is taught as an advanced skill with this bookkeeping series (Volume 2).

 The best situation is to have equity greater than total liabilities.
 This means the business is well funded.
 Within the equity section make sure current earnings match the profit or loss reported on the income statement (profit and loss statement).
 If not, it is typically a date correlation issue; i.e. the time period of the income statement’s last date doesn’t match the date of the balance sheet.